Panasonic gives Technics a new spin but no sign of coveted turntables

 "I don't want to talk about the competitors but let's just say they didn't come close to the real Technics machine," says Moni Daniel, a 33-year old DJ from Israel whose online petition asking Panasonic to revive manufacturing of the SL-1200 has collected more than 21,000 signatures since January.

-When Panasonic asked on its English Facebook page, "What was your favourite Panasonic product ever?" the overwhelming majority of hundreds of answers pointed to the SL-1200.
+When Panasonic asked on its English Facebook page, "What was your favorite Panasonic product ever?" the overwhelming majority of hundreds of answers pointed to the SL-1200.

 The SL-1200, first released in 1979 to update a model used by Jamaican-born DJ Kool Herc -- credited with inventing hip-hop and the "scratching" technique -- became a permanent fixture in nightclubs and DJs’ bedrooms around the world, earning the nickname "The Wheels of Steel" for its unmatched precision.